KianGault03/Portfolio/README.md

 ## How to Use This Repository
 1. Browse through the individual project folders to explore their source code.
-2. Each project contains its own documentation with setup instructions and details about implementation.
+2. Each project contains its own documentation with details about implementation.

 ---
 ## About Me